byrnereese/codechecker-mkdocs/README.md

     {!> code-samples/hello-world.py ln:10- !}
     ```

 The above code inserts the contents of the `hello-world.py` file into the current markdown file.
 It inserts the contents of the file starting on line #10.
-This is done because the first 10 lines contain boilerplate content we don't typically display in our documentation.
+Starting on line #10 is not always necessary, but in case you include a header section in your code denoting the author, copyright, license, etc, you may choose to omit this content when rendering the code sample inline with your documentation.

 ### How to structure a code sample